House-yuyu/AFD-former/Datasets/README.md

-Your directory structure should look like this
+Your testing data directory structure should look like this

 `H264` <br/>
 &nbsp;`└──`hall <br/>